 His childhood cancer battle inspired bone marrow donation among Britain’s ethnic minorities

-Daniel De Gale, who died one year ago on 8 October 2008 aged 21, was a former leukaemia patient who helped promote much-needed bone marrow donations from the black community.
+Daniel De Gale, who died two years ago on 8 October 2008 aged 21, was a former leukaemia patient who helped promote much-needed bone marrow donations from the black community.

 The severe shortage of black donors when Daniel was diagnosed with the cancer at the age of six inspired his parents - Beverley De Gale and Orin Lewis - to found the African Caribbean Leukaemia Trust with the aim of increasing the number of people from ethnic minorities on the UK Bone Marrow Register.

 Daniel David De Gale (14 March 1987 – 8 October 2008) inspired a major push to promote awareness of Leukaemia in the United Kingdom's black community when, as a child, his mother and stepfather launched a search for suitable bone marrow donors and a charity. more

 Await for 3 YOU TUBE VIDEOS TO LOAD